 The Powhatan, Virginia native talked about the common expectation for athletes to be tough, and just how important support systems are.

-Since joining the Movement, Rhodes has graduated from the Ontario Hockey League, put his first year of professional hockey with the ECHL’s Tulsa Oilers in the books, and is looking ahead to continuing his career with the ECHL’s Cincinnati Cyclones.
+Since joining the Movement, Rhodes has graduated from the Ontario Hockey League, put his first year of professional hockey with the ECHL’s Tulsa Oilers in the books, and spent time with the Cincinnati Cyclones.
 With that, however, came a year that truly redefined mental health for the former OHL defenseman.

 “Being a MM27 Ambassador gives me the chance to connect with those going through the same mental struggles that I have experienced and allows me to be a voice in the right direction for them,” Rhodes, who faced a career-threatening neck injury through the 2018-19 season, said.
 “As an athlete, I experience the endless loop of the highest highs and the lowest lows in every aspect of life.
 Having an understanding and awareness of mental health through healthy ways has allowed me to cope and make peace with the physical and emotional trauma that exists within the lifestyle.”